aspose-cells-cloud/Aspose.Cells-Products/cells/en/go/export/worksheet-to-txt/_index.md

 ---
-title: Export WORKSHEET to TXT from spreadsheet using Go  API
+title: Export WORKSHEET to TXT from Excel using Cells Cloud SDK for Go
 description: Aspose.Cells Cloud REST API support exporting {0} to {1} format files using {2}.
-url: /go/export/worksheet-to-txt/

 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
-{{< blocks/products/cells/cells-cloud-upper-banner h1="Go API to export WORKSHEET to TXT file" h2="Go library to export WORKSHEET to TXT file" p="Use Cells Export REST API to export spreadsheet internal object workflows in Go.
+{{< blocks/products/cells/cells-cloud-upper-banner h1="Export WORKSHEET to TXT from Excel" h2="Go library for exporting WORKSHEET to TXT file" p="Use Export API of Cells Cloud to export Excel file internal object workflows in Go.
 This is a professional solution to export WORKSHEET to TXT format file from spreadsheet online using Go." urlsection="export/worksheet-to-txt/" >}}
 {{< blocks/products/pf/main-container >}}

-{{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Export WORKSHEET object to TXT format file in Go" >}}
+{{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Export WORKSHEET object to TXT format file using Cells Cloud SDK for Go" >}}
 {{% blocks/products/cells/cells-cloud-api-reference  apiurl=https://api.aspose.cloud/v3.0/cells/export  apireferenceurl=https://apireference.aspose.cloud/cells/#/LightCells/PostExport  apimethod=POST %}}
 <br/>
-Export WORKSHEET object to TXT file from spreadsheet is a complex task.
+Export WORKSHEET object to TXT file from Excel file is a complex task.
 Export WORKSHEET to TXT format transitions is performed by our Go SDK while maintaining the source WORKSHEET spreadsheet's main structural and logical content.
 Our Go library is a professional solution to export WORKSHEET objects to TXT format files online.
 This Cloud SDK gives Go developers powerful functionality and perfect TXT output.
 <br/>
 <br/>
 {{% blocks/products/cells/cells-cloud-code-div title="Code example in Go using REST API to export WORKSHEET to TXT format from spreadsheet" gistPath="" %}}